MicrosoftDocs/win32/desktop-src/SecAuthZ/privilege-constants.md

 ---
-Description: 'Privileges determine the type of system operations that a user account can perform.
+Description: Privileges determine the type of system operations that a user account can perform.
 An administrator assigns privileges to user and group accounts.
-Each user's privileges include those granted to the user and to the groups to which the user belongs.' ms.assetid: '973796a6-bc2e-4e64-92db-5e17b9c25460'
+Each users privileges include those granted to the user and to the groups to which the user belongs. ms.assetid: 973796a6-bc2e-4e64-92db-5e17b9c25460
 title: Privilege Constants
 ms.technology: desktop
 ms.prod: windows